-- Organizational charts, including all partners. - Resumes, biographical sketches, or curricula vitae for all key personnel. - Job descriptions for each vacant key position. - · List of your board of directors.
+- Organizational charts, including all partners. - Resumes, biographical sketches, or curricula vitae for all key personnel. - Job descriptions for each vacant key position. - List of your board of directors. - Child care licenses and other documentation of professional accreditation. - Information on compliance with federal, state, and local government standards. - · MOUs.